JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8004 days**.

-And here is a just a random fact -  **Approximately 55% of movies released are Rated R**.
+And here is a just a random fact -  **The average height of an NBA basketball player is 6 feet 7 inches**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)